Bulat-Ziganshin/EasyProtoBuf/codegen/INTERNALS.md

 The parser returns the same trimmed descriptor structures that descriptor-set input decodes into, so generation after the frontend boundary does not depend on whether the original input was `.proto` or `.pbs`.

 Imports are parsed and recorded but are not loaded yet.
 Unresolved imported types are therefore a frontend diagnostic; `main.cpp` refuses to pass such source schemas to the generator.
 See [the parser documentation](parser/README.md) for the parser-level behavior.

+## Protobuf and C++ names

+The generator keeps Protobuf identity separate from C++ spelling.
+Message metadata stores the absolute Protobuf name (for example `.foo.bar.Outer.Inner`), the package-local C++ spelling (`Outer::Inner`), and the absolute C++ spelling (`::foo::bar::Outer::Inner`).
+Field and enum-default references use the absolute C++ spelling.

+[`cpp_names.cpp`](cpp_names.cpp) owns package validation and the shared name conversions.
+The package itself is emitted as C++11-compatible nested namespace blocks around top-level enums, message structures, and free codec overloads.
+Runtime names such as `::easypb::Encoder` and built-in standard-library/default integer spellings are absolute so an application namespace cannot shadow them.
+User-supplied C++ type fragments remain literal.

+Insertion macros deliberately keep their pre-existing `EASYPB_{TYPE}_...` naming convention and do not include package components.
+This avoids changing the insertion-hook mechanism as part of namespace generation.

 ## Message model and dependency analysis